-Clinicians at the Child Study Center, part of Hassenfeld Children's Hospital of New York at NYU Langone, offer evidence-based behavior therapies for children and adolescents with attention deficit hyperactivity disorder (ADHD).
+Clinicians at the Child Study Center, part of Hassenfeld Children’s Hospital at NYU Langone, offer evidence-based behavior therapies for children and adolescents with attention deficit hyperactivity disorder (ADHD).
 Younger children tend to respond well to behavior therapy, whereas a combination of medication and behavior therapy may be especially beneficial to older children.

 The goal of behavior therapy for childhood ADHD is to help children change and monitor their behavior.
 Therapists may provide practical assistance by helping a child to organize tasks and complete schoolwork.
 Or, a therapist may help a child to develop strategies to deal with an emotionally difficult event.
 Behavior therapy can also help children to learn how to follow rules and comply with directions and instructions.
 Parents and family members are also an important part of the therapy process and are encouraged to become involved in a child’s treatment.